Incheon South Korea Travel Guide

 Shop Zero WasteYour choices as a traveler contribute to the well-being of Incheon's environment and communities.
 Make conscious decisions for a positive footprint.

-Engage respectfully with the regional culture and heritage.
+Engage respectfully with local traditions and heritage.

 Incheon's Open Port Area, Chinatown, and Ganghwa Island's historical sites represent concerted efforts to preserve cultural heritage.